Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Exponential tails

 \section{Exponential tails}

-In order to prove the existence of Wick powers, we needed to establish exponential tails of some weighted Besov norms for $\phi_{2, L}^4$ uniformly in $L$.
+In order to prove the existence of Wick powers, we need to establish exponential tails of some weighted Besov norms for $\phi_{2, L}^4$ uniformly in $L$.
 More concretely we will define the measure

-where $h \colon \R \to \R$ is a smooth function, constant near $0$ and growing linearly at infinity, and $Z_L$ is the associated normalization constant.
-We will prove that $\sup_L Z_L < \infty$.
+where $h \colon \R \to \R$ is a smooth function, constant near $0$ and growing linearly at infinity, and $\mathcal Z_L$ is the associated normalization constant.
+We will prove that $\sup_L \mathcal Z_L < \infty$.

 We begin with the following lemma.
 In finite volume the Gaussian tails of $\mu_L$ are not difficult to establish; see \cite[Section~3]{barashkov_variational_2020}.
 This \emph{a priori} bound means that the assumptions of the lemma are satisfied.
 The lemma then makes the uniform bound easier to derive.